artipie/rpm-adapter/README.md

 ### Include filelists.xml metadata

 RPM repository may include `filelists.xml` metadata, this metadata is not required by all rpm package managers.
-By default, we generate this metadata file but this behaviour can be configured with the help of `Rpm` secondary constructor.
+By default, we do not generate this metadata file but this behaviour can be configured with the help of `Rpm` secondary constructor.

 ## How it works?